Amit Khan: Series

 Amit Khan has written several novels, with the most popular being the Commander Karan Saxena Series.
 He has written a total of 58 novels in this series.
-There is a audio drama series based on it available on Spotify, where audiences can enjoy the adventures of Commander Karan Saxena.
+There is an audio drama series based on it available on Spotify, where audiences can enjoy the adventures of Commander Karan Saxena.
 In the audio series, the beloved Indian superstar, Sonu Sood is voice of Commander Karan Saxena.
 Additionally, there are plans to create a web series based on this series in the near future.

 The Reeta Sanyal series is another highly successful series written by Amit Khan.
 So far 22 novels have been published in this series.
 Reeta Sanyal is a criminal lawyer who solves murder mysteries.

 The Godfather series is also one of the popular series.
 In this series, Amit Khan has created a fictional underworld within Goa.
 The boss of this underworld is Bakhtavar Singh, also known as the godfather, who becomes the voice of every weak and oppressed person, taking up arms for them.

 Amit Khan has written four novels in the Sheetal Rajput series so far.
 Sheetal Rajput is a contract killer, and the novels in this series are filled with murder mysteries.